RuslanZhiznevsky/my_lib/README.md

 - book view backend:
     - change info about book:
-        - how to change model from view?
-        - make view POSTable
-        - test changes
         - make sure filenames associated with book also change

 - book view fontend: